-- Last season the Crusader athletic teams completed one of the most successful seasons in school history.
+Last season the Crusader athletic teams completed another successful season.

-- The Class of 2013 earned $18.8 million in scholarships to colleges and universities across the nation.
+- earned $15 million in scholarships to colleges and universities across the nation

-- 57% faculty members have earned a PhD or Master’s degrees
+- 58% faculty members with a PhD or Master’s degrees

 - Average tenure of faculty is 25 years

 Our students benefit from your gifts.
-Since 1999, alumni have provided funding for the following:
+Alumni have provided funding for the following:

 We ask that you return the attached form whether you are able to donate or not.
 Our goal is to have 100% response in regards to either the forms being returned or donating on-line.
 The response percentage is very important when we apply to foundations for grants or donations.
 Your generosity is most appreciated.